Have Stocks Run Too Far, Too Fast? Consider an All-Weather Strategy

 With major U.S. stock indexes trading at or near all-time highs, investors may be seeking ways to reposition their portfolios against potential downside risk, while still retaining equity exposure to drive long-term returns.

-• Investing in stable, high-quality companies that have consistently grown their dividends is a timeless, all-weather strategy that has outperformed the broad market over time.
+• Investing in stable, high-quality companies that have consistently grown their dividends is a timeless, all-weather strategy that has delivered better risk adjusted returns vs. the broad market over time.

 • The S&P 500® Dividend Aristocrats® Index has grown income at a faster rate than both the S&P 500 and high dividend yielding stocks.